 Chris is a member of Women in Public Finance (Los Angeles Chapter) and the California Association of School Business Officials, and regularly attends the conferences for the Association of Chief Business Officials and the California School Boards Association.
 She earned both her Master of Business Administration degree and Bachelor of Business Administration degree in Finance from Loyola Marymount University.

 Email Me | LinkedIn

 Andrew Tuan joined the Keygent advisory team in 2011 and is currently an Assistant Vice President.
 Andrew provides analytical and transactional support for Keygent’s financings by planning bond programs, structuring debt financings, researching market trends, preparing credit presentations, analyzing interest rate comparables, and reviewing legal documents.
-He has participated in California education financings totaling nearly $3 billion.
+He has participated in California education financings totaling over $3 billion.
 These financings include general obligation bonds, certificates of participation, tax and revenue anticipation notes, and bond anticipation notes.
 Andrew is also well-versed in all bond sale methodologies: competitive sales, negotiated sales and private placements.

 Andrew received his Bachelor of Arts degree in Business Administration with an emphasis in Finance from California State University, Fullerton.

 Phone: (310) 322-4222 ext.
 106